imabhnv/NullClass-Internship-/Question1/README.md

 # 📝 Article Generator Showdown using 3 Powerful LLMs

 - 🔴 [Live Demo](https://imabhnv-article-generator.streamlit.app/)

-This project is a **Streamlit-based intelligent article generator** powered by 3 top-tier open-source and commercial LLMs:
+This project is a **Streamlit-based intelligent article generator and evaluator** powered by 3 top-tier LLMs:

 - **Gemma (via Groq SDK)**
-- **Gemini (via Google Generative AI SDK)**
+- **Gemini-Pro (via Google Generative AI SDK)**
 - **Cohere Command-R**

-🔍 After generation, articles are **automatically evaluated by LLaMA3 (70B)** to decide which model performed the best based on structure, coherence, facts, and style.
+🔍 After generation, articles from all 3 models are **automatically evaluated by LLaMA3 (70B)** based on relevance, structure, depth, clarity, and coherence.

 ---

 ## 🚀 Features

-- Generate detailed articles on **any topic entered by the user**.
+- Generate detailed articles on **any topic** using a selected LLM.
-- Automatically compare outputs from all 3 models using **LLaMA3 evaluator**.
+- Compare article quality from all 3 LLMs using a **LLaMA3-powered evaluator**.
-- Clean and powerful **Streamlit interface** — no dropdowns or manual model selection.
+- Clean, tab-based **Streamlit interface** — one for article generation, one for evaluation.
-- Real-time **AI-powered verdict** on the best model for every topic.
+- Real-time, **AI-generated scoring and winner analysis**.

 ---